Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Introduction

 The advantages of such a method are twofold.
 Firstly, since the lensing signal is cancelled, it does not need to be measured and removed.
 This may make such a method particularly robust in the case of catastrophic photo-z error estimations, which could become more likely as upcoming surveys image further and fainter sources than ever before.
 Secondly, correlations in shape noise and cosmic variance between the two estimators could reduce the uncertainty in the measured IA signal.
 This would allows us to test IA at small scales within the 1-halo regime, which current models struggle to describe due to non-linear effects.

+In this work, we focus on GGL and do not consider the MEM in the context of direct application to cosmic shear, as non-local gravitational-intrinsic correlation would significantly complicate the formalism of the estimator.
+Therefore, we consider the simplest scenario for the estimator (GGL) while the method is still in development, with the view of potentially extending to direct cosmic shear applications in future work.

 This paper is structured as follows: in Section \ref{sec:theory}, we review the formalism of the MEM from \citetalias{Leonard2018} and introduce a series of assumptions made in its most basic construction.
 We then go on to derive a new fundamental expression in the absence of one of these assumptions and discuss other potential complications.
-In Section \ref{sec:case_study}, we present a case study into the application of the MEM using the Dark Energy Survey Year 1 galaxy shape catalogues, and hence show how a failure to satisfy the assumptions of the basic formalism introduced in Section \ref{sec:theory}, can result in a spurious detection of IA.
-In Section \ref{sec:forecasting}, we consider the method in the context of upcoming stage IV lensing surveys and carry out forecasts to place requirements on shear estimators for use with the MEM, given the new expression obtained by removing one of the former assumptions.
-Finally, in Section \ref{sec:conclusion}, we conclude by placing these results in the context of classes of shear estimators planned for deployment in Stage IV surveys and discuss what our results tell us about the direction development of future bespoke estimators must follow, in order for the MEM to succeed.
+In Section \ref{sec:case_study}, we present the first observational measurement with MEM, using the Dark Energy Survey Year 1 galaxy shape catalogues, and propose methods to address the complications to the basic formalism outlined in Section \ref{sec:theory}.
+In Section \ref{sec:forecasting}, we consider the method in the context of upcoming Stage IV lensing surveys and carry out forecasts to place requirements on shear estimators for use with the MEM.
+Finally, in Section \ref{sec:conclusion}, we conclude by placing these results in the context of classes of shear estimators planned for deployment in Stage IV surveys.